sawyermade/cvfa21netid_project-1/README.md

 # Runs program, will write output images to output directory
 python3 project.py
 ```

+## How To Run: Colab
+Open project.py in a text editor then copy and paste into a new Colab Notebook.

+DO NOT ADD ANY NEW CODE OR TEXT CELLS

+Once Complete go to File, then Download, choose .py, save as project.py, and overwrite the original project.py in the original directory.

 ## How To Submit
 For submission replace the cvfa21netid part of the directory with you netid.
 In my case, my netid is danielsawyer so the directory name would be danielsawyer_project-1.